Simply put, there are numerous reasons.

 Fix: Focus on a specific market.
 Learn and understand what that market is struggling with.
 Become the master and demonstrate your understanding.

+Too Much Information (TMI).
 This is a killer!
-The worst emails that I have seen are from those in Hong Kong, China and India.
+The worst emails that I have seen are from those in Hong Kong and China.
 It is believed by many that more information is good.
 The more you add, the better and more important the email must be.
 Who sold them that fallacy? …such nonsense.

 Getting a clear picture of why TMI doesn’t work is straightforward.
 You open your inbox and receive an email; you open the email and are presented with pages of text.
 While juggling work, making and receiving calls, answering queries and working on various tasks “do you literally have the time to read and absorb all the information?”
 NO.